Artemis: Structured Visual Reasoning for Perception Policy Learning: Experiments

+\textbf{From Natural Images to Mathematical Diagrams.} Unlike natural images, mathematical diagrams are inherently semantically sparse yet structurally rich, requiring genuine understanding of geometric primitives rather than superficial pattern recognition to complete the perception tasks~\cite{mathglance}.
+Prior work shows that even advanced general MLLMs (\textit{e.g.}, GPT-4o) struggle with planar geometry, especially in fine-grained grounding tasks~\cite{mathglance}.
+In contrast, Artemis naturally transfers its strong perceptual ability to mathematical understanding in diagrammatic settings.
 This zero-shot transfer improvement is non-trivial: in the tasks of MATHGLANCE benchmark, shape classification requires distinguishing highly similar polygon families (e.g., equilateral vs. right triangles), and relationship identification involves mathematical relations such as perpendicularity and parallelism that differ fundamentally from natural-image categories.
-Artemis’s ability to perform these tasks in a zero-shot manner reinforces our claim: a stronger perceptual model should handle diverse perception tasks within a unified framework, rather than relying on separately trained task-specific models for each individual task.
+Artemis’s ability to perform these tasks in a zero-shot manner reinforces our claim: a stronger perceptual model should handle diverse perception tasks within a unified method, rather than relying on separately trained task-specific models for each individual task.
 Moreover, the Structured Visual Reasoning design provides a task-agnostic and generalizable format for perception, enabling robust transfer across domains.